Counties of the United Kingdom: England

-Most ceremonial counties correspond to a metropolitan or non-metropolitan county of the same name, but often with reduced boundaries.
+Most ceremonial counties correspond to a metropolitan or non-metropolitan county that has the same name but often has reduced boundaries.
 The current arrangement is the result of incremental reform; from 1974 to 1996 the metropolitan and non-metropolitan counties corresponded directly with the ceremonial counties.
-From 1889 to 1974 areas with county councils were known as administrative counties and ceremonial counties were defined separately.
+From 1889 to 1974 areas with county councils were known as administrative counties (which excluded larger towns and cities that had independent county boroughs), and ceremonial counties were defined separately.

 Scotland

-In Scotland, there are 33 local government counties, created under the Local Government (Scotland) Act 1889.
+In Scotland, there were 33 local government counties, created under the Local Government (Scotland) Act 1889.
 They were abolished in 1975 under the Local Government (Scotland) Act 1973, in favour of regions and districts and islands council areas.
 The regions and districts were themselves abolished in 1996, under the Local Government etc. (Scotland) Act 1994, in favour of unitary Scottish council areas.
 (The islands areas had been created as unitary council areas, and their boundaries were unaffected.)

 The 1889 legislation created county councils, turned each civil county (with one exception) into a contiguous area and adjusted boundaries where civil parishes straddled county boundaries, or had fragments in more than one county.
 The counties of Ross and Cromarty were merged to form Ross and Cromarty.

 One region and various districts, created in 1975, had areas similar to those of earlier counties, and various council areas, created in 1996, are also similar.
 Two of the three islands areas—Orkney and Shetland—have boundaries identical to those of earlier counties.

 Scotland has also registration counties, which are in current use.
 The areas of Scotland that are appointed a Lord-Lieutenant are called lieutenancy areas.

 Wales

 The thirteen historic counties of Wales were fixed by statute in 1535 (although counties such as Pembrokeshire date from 1138).
 The Administrative Counties of Wales created in 1889 were based on these.
-In 1974 a new system was created using significantly different entities.
-These were changed in 1996 and since then Wales has been entirely divided into a system of unitary authorities (also known as principal areas).
-Eleven of the 22 unitary authorities are legally "counties", and eleven are county boroughs, although informally all are referred to as "counties".
-The areas of Wales that appoint a Lord-Lieutenant are the preserved counties of Wales which are, for the most part, combinations of principal areas chosen to approximate to the counties constituted in 1974.
+In 1974, a new system was created using significantly different entities.
+These were changed in 1996, and since then Wales has been entirely divided into a system of single-tier authorities, the principal areas.
+Eleven of the 22 principal areas are styled as "counties", and the other eleven are county boroughs, although informally all are referred to as "counties".
+The areas of Wales that appoint a Lord-Lieutenant are the preserved counties of Wales, which are, for the most part, combinations of principal areas to closely match (but are not the same as) the counties that existed from 1974.